 Tasting Notes.
 Aromatically complex with strong peachy aroma.
 One Bush offers fruit-sweet notes and flavors of lightly toasted almond, multi-layered and distinct.
 Rich flavors begin to come through in the 2nd steep.
 The finish is lasting and pleasantly sweet.
 The leaves will yield multiple steeps, certainly 5-7 infusions.

-Use one tablespoon for 8 ounces of water.
-Water temperature at 205 right up to boiling.
-Briefly rinse the leaves and then discard the infusion.
+Steeping Suggestions.
+Use a tablespoon for 6-8 ounces of water.
+Water temperature at 205F right up to boiling.
+Briefly rinse the leaves and discard the water.
 Re-infuse and steep for approximately 1.5 minutes and taste.
 First steep releases aromas.
-The second steep the flavor will come through more fully.
-Use brief steep times adding some time with each subsequent steep to ensure flavor.
+In the second steep the flavor will come through more fully.
+Use brief steep times adding some time with each subsequent steep to grow flavors.